-The Concept Paper and Full Application must conform to the following requirements:
+The Full Application and Reply to Reviewer Comments must conform to the following requirements:

 - Each must be submitted in Adobe PDF format unless stated otherwise; - Each must be written in English; - All pages must be formatted to fit on 8.5 x 11 inch paper with margins not less than one inch on every side.
 Use Calibri typeface, a black font color, and a font size of 12 point or larger (except in figures or tables, which may be 10 point font).
 A symbol font may be used to insert Greek letters or special characters, but the font size requirement still applies.
 References must be included as footnotes or endnotes in a font size of 10 or larger.
-Footnotes and endnotes are counted toward the maximum page requirement;
+Footnotes and endnotes are counted toward the maximum page requirement; - The Control Number must be prominently displayed on the upper right corner of the header of every page.
+Page numbers must be included in the footer of every page; and - Each submission must not exceed the specified maximum page limit, including cover page, charts, graphs, maps, and photographs when printed using the formatting requirements set forth above and single spaced.
+If applicants exceed the maximum page lengths indicated below, EERE will review only the authorized number of pages and disregard any additional pages.